 Rhode Island Freshwater Fishing

-On behalf of Governor Gina Raimondo, I am excited to introduce the third annual Rhode Island Freshwater Fishing Regulation Guide.
+On behalf of Governor Gina Raimondo, I am happy to introduce the 2021 Freshwater Fishing Regulation Guide.

-This guide is for newcomers as well as seasoned anglers and boaters.
-It provides current regulations related to freshwater fishing and recreational boating and highlights the survey work, initiatives and research conducted by the Division of Fish & Wildlife to enhance these recreational opportunities in Rhode Island.
+This guide is for those who are new to the sport as well as seasoned anglers and boaters.
+It provides current freshwater fishing and recreational boating regulations and highlights the research and survey initiatives, fishing access improvements and fishing opportunities provided by the Division of Fish & Wildlife biologists, development and hatchery staff to support excellent recreational opportunities in Rhode Island.
+It even has information on how youngsters can get a First Fish Award for their first catch!

-Recreational fishing is also important to our economy, contributing more than $130 million annually.
+Recreational fishing is important to Rhode Island’s economy, contributing more than $130 million annually.
 There are an estimated 175,000 recreational anglers (age 16+) in Rhode Island, according to the U.S. Fish & Wildlife Service National Survey of Fishing, Hunting, and Wildlife-Associated Recreation.

-A special thanks to Rhode Island’s angling and boating community.
-This publication would not be possible without you.
-In fact, this is your publication, funded via the Federal Aid in Sportfish Restoration (Wallop-Breaux Amendment) through contributions from anglers and boaters on the sales of equipment, motorboat fuels, license sales and Trout Stamps.
-As Director, I extend a sincere thank you to all the sportsmen and sportswomen who have contributed to this valuable conservation program.
+We appreciate Rhode Island’s angling and boating community.
+This publication is made possible with your support and belongs to you.
+Recreational freshwater fishing and boating programs are funded by the USFWS Federal Aid in Sportfish Restoration Act (Wallop-Breaux Amendment) through contributions from anglers and boaters on the sales of equipment, motorboat fuels, license sales and Trout Stamps.
+As Director, I sincerely thank all the sportsmen and sportswomen who have contributed to this valuable conservation program.

 Tight lines, everyone!